moq-wg/wg-materials/interim-25-09-hybrid/agenda.md

 ### Other Untriaged (TBD, will udpate)

+* 1233 Semantic FIN and Filters / Forward
+* 1230 Reconsider using Object Delta Value in Subgroup Object
 * 1177	Need a way to pause/resume a track in the data plane
 * 1174	Provide guidance on text encoding
-* 1103	Delivery timeout, Datagrams, and Caching
 * 1101	Track switching at the live edge using MOQT's current messages?
 * 1064	TRACK_STATUS[_OK] has useless fields
 * 1057	Is knowing no Objects in a Fetch are Unknown practical?